Abdullateef2006/ErrandLink/README.md

 Notes

+- Payment flows are simulated via walletBalance on User + order.escrowHeld field.
+- Replace MONGO_URI with a real MongoDB URI in production.

 - This is a sample backend meant for interviews and demos.
 Replace the simulated payment flows with a real provider in production.